n., plural: reducing sugars

 Carbohydrates also serve as one of the cell membrane components and function primarily in mediating various intermolecular communications in the bodies of living organisms.
 Lastly, via Maillard reactions, carbohydrates are responsible for determining the crust color and the taste of the food such as coffee, bread, and roasted food items.

 Uses of Reducing Sugars

-There are many uses of reducing sugar in our daily life activities.
+Reducing sugar has many uses in our daily life activities.
 In medicines, the Fehling solution has been used as a test to detect diabetes in human blood.
-The relative measurement of the number of oxidizing agents reduced by the available glucose makes it easy to calculate the concentration of glucose present in the human blood or urine.
+The relative measurement of the number of oxidizing agents reduced by the available glucose makes it easy to calculate the concentration of glucose present in human blood or urine.
 Moreover, after the calculation of the exact amount of glucose present, it becomes easier to prescribe the amount of insulin that must be taken by the patients from the doctors.
 In food chemistry, the levels of reducing sugar in the products such as wine, juices, and sugar cane decide their quality.
 (Ref.
 5)